Trompenaars's model of national culture differences

 Trompenaars's model of national culture differences is a framework for cross-cultural communication applied to general business and management, developed by Fons Trompenaars and Charles Hampden-Turner.
 This involved a large-scale survey of 8,841 managers and organization employees from 43 countries.

 This model of national culture differences has seven dimensions.
 There are five orientations covering the ways in which human beings deal with each other, one which deals with time, and one which deals with the environment.
+The first five of Trompenaars’ dimensions are Talcott Parsons's pattern variables; the other two of Trompenaars’ dimensions are taken from Kluckholn and Strodtbeck's dimensions of culture.

 Universalism vs particularism

 Universalism is the belief that ideas and practices can be applied everywhere without modification, while particularism is the belief that circumstances dictate how ideas and practices should be applied.
 It asks the question, What is more important, rules or relationships?
 Cultures with high universalism see one reality and focus on formal rules.
 Business meetings are characterized by rational, professional arguments with a "get down to business" attitude.
 Trompenaars research found there was high universalism in countries like the United States, Canada, UK, Australia, Germany, and Sweden.
 Cultures with high particularism see reality as more subjective and place a greater emphasis on relationships.
 It is important to get to know the people one is doing business with during meetings in a particularist environment.
 Someone from a universalist culture would be wise not to dismiss personal meanderings as irrelevancies or mere small talk during such business meetings.
 Countries that have high particularism include Venezuela, Indonesia, China, South Korea, and the former Soviet Union.